Achieving Debt Relief Through Chapter 13 Bankruptcy

-A Chapter 13 helps honest people, who through circumstances outside of their control, fell behind on financial obligations such as mortgages, rent, auto payments and other obligations.
-It also applies to people who have substantial debt but do not qualify for chapter 7 since they are above the median income.
-Also, due to other complex legal issues, a chapter 13 may be a better option for you than chapter 7.
+Chapter 13 of the Bankruptcy Code helps people who, through circumstances outside of their control, fell behind on financial obligations such as mortgages, rent, auto payments and other obligations.
+It also applies to people who have substantial debt but do not qualify for Chapter 7 since they are above the median income.
+Also, due to other complex legal issues, Chapter 13 may be a better option for you than Chapter 7.

 Chapter 13 is a reorganization for individuals.
-It allows honest people to save their homes, vehicles and apartments by preventing creditors from foreclosing on your home, repossessing your vehicle or trying to evict you.
-It also allows you to restructure any other debt that you may have including taxes and motor vehicle surcharges.
+It allows you to save your house or apartment and vehicle by preventing creditors from foreclosing on your home, repossessing your vehicle or trying to evict you.
+It also allows you to restructure any other debt that you may have, including taxes and motor vehicle surcharges.

 Chapter 13 gives people with financial problems numerous options to restructure their debt.
-They can do a plan to catch up on mortgage arrears, propose a plan for a loan modification, pay the balance of an auto loan to lower the auto payment and substantially reduce your interest rate.
-Also, if your auto loan is over 910 days old you can propose a plan to pay back the replacement value of the vehicle plus pay a reduced interest rate which can really help you lower your payment.
-An other option is to do a sale plan to sell property.
-These are just a few examples of the different options that chapter 13 offers.
+They can create a plan to catch up on mortgage arrears, propose a plan for a loan modification, pay the balance of an auto loan to lower the auto payment, and substantially reduce their interest rate.
+Also, if your auto loan is over 910 days old, you can propose a plan to pay back the replacement value of the vehicle plus pay a reduced interest rate which can really help you lower your payment.
+Another option is to sell the property.
+These are just a few examples of the different options that Chapter 13 offers.

-Finally some people file chapter 13 because they have too much disposable income if they no longer have to make huge credit card payments, they are above the median income, or they would lose property in chapter 7 since they have non-exempt property that a chapter 7 trustee would sell.
+Also, some clients file Chapter 13 because they have too much disposable income, if they no longer have to make huge credit card payments, they are above the median income, or they would lose property in Chapter 7 since they have nonexempt property that a Chapter 7 trustee would sell.

 Contact Us To Learn More